My Whirlwind Weekend in Richmond, Virginia

 I do not recommend getting off the beaten path, as this city has been listed as one of the most dangerous in the recent years past.
 However, if you are visiting the city’s historic gems and historic properties, you will be just fine.

 My favorite thing, and do not think me weird just yet, is to visit the gothic beauty of the Hollywood Cemetery, located in the Oregon Hill neighborhood.
 It was the biggest cemetery I have ever seen and the resting place of US Presidents James Monroe and John Tyler.

 There is also a stone granite pyramid, built in 1869, dedicated to the 18,000 enlisted Confederate soldiers and sailors buried throughout the park.
 The scenery was beautiful.

 Thomas Jefferson was the designer of Richmond, Virginia’s Capitol.
 It featured one of the most pristine capitol complexes I have seen.
 The rolling James River not far away in the background perfected the backdrop.
 Converted warehouses are now used as performing art centers and chic dining destinations.

 If shopping is your pleasure, I recommend Carytown for a plethora of over 300 unique boutique stores.

 High Tea Afternoon Tradition

-I was only in Richmond for a weekend, but some day I would love to return and spend the night at the Jefferson Hotel.
-I hope to explore the Edgar Allen Poe Museum.
+I was only in Richmond for a weekend, but someday I would love to return and spend the night at the Jefferson Hotel.
+I also hope to explore the Edgar Allen Poe Museum.
 We visited friends, shopped, and dined in some awesome restaurants on our visit, too.